Skip to main content

 How is this data analysed and reported?

 In University College Cork, we take a collaborative approach in preparing our GPG reporting annually.
-UCC's Finance Office, People and Culture Department, and the EDI Unit all play an essential part in analysing and interpreting the data, as well as contributing to the reports.
+Led by the People and Culture Department, with UCC's Finance Office and the EDI Unit playing an essential part in analysing and interpreting the data, as well as contributing to the reports.
 All UCC's GPG reports to date are available from the President's Office website (links are also provided in the section below).

 Why is this data analysed and reported?